-- Operating a chlorine generator without water flowing through the cell may cause a build up of flammable gases, resulting in fire or explosion. - Keep equipment out of reach of children. - A damaged supply cord should only be replaced by the manufacturer, service agent or electrician. - When installing and using this electrical equipment, always follow basic safety precautions. - Before performing installation, disconnect all power. - Connect to a circuit that is protected by a ground fault circuit interrupter (GFCI). - Do not install within an outer enclosure or beneath the skirt of a hot tub or spa.
+- Operating a chlorine generator without water flowing through the cell may cause a build up of flammable gases, resulting in fire or explosion. - Keep equipment out of reach of children. - Do not use if supply cord is damaged. - A damaged supply cord should only be replaced by the manufacturer, service agent or electrician. - · When installing and using this electrical equipment, always follow basic safety precautions. - Before performing installation, disconnect all power. - Connect to a circuit that is protected by a ground fault circuit interrupter (GFCI). - Do not install within an outer enclosure or beneath the skirt of a hot tub or spa.